 It is becoming particularly important to understand the culture of the Syrian people, as dangers are currently displacing millions of citizens and forcing their migration to other countries.
 Before it became globally recognised as a war-torn country, Syria had a historical tradition of tolerance and pluralism.
 While recent conflict has stressed sectarian tensions, most Syrians remain very tolerant and respectful of both religious and ethnic diversity.
 Indeed, in light of recent fighting, many particularly oppose the aggravation of such divides.
 Syrians are often familiar with a diversity of cultural lifestyles; the internet, media and pop culture have exposed people (especially the university populations) to the liberal values and behaviours of the West.
 It is common to see both traditional Syrian attire and modern European fashions in city streets.

 Nevertheless, broadly speaking, the culture is conservative and exhibits great respect for traditions.
 Islam is the majority faith and many of the current traditions and customs observed by society are grounded in Islamic values.
 People often resist changes or diversions from these social conventions (particularly the older generations) and so modest behaviour is the norm.
 The population is also generally more comfortable with the presence and stability of a defined authority.
 This has translated into a broad acceptance of power hierarchies within society.
 The attitude is changing significantly as the political situation has deteriorated and conflict has escalated into civil war.
-However, the Syrian population is generally quite compliant.
-They often seek to maintain the peace by preferring to cooperate with established authority rather than point out inequality in society.
+However, Syrians are ordinarily very peaceful people, preferring to cooperate with established authorities rather than point out inequality in society.

 The rural-urban distinction has become quite prominent over the last 25 years as the government directed most of its resources to the cities.
 People from regional areas usually have lower levels of education and are more collectivistic in their community organisation.
 Due to economic hardship, hundreds of thousands were forced to migrate to urban areas in the last ten years before the uprising.
 These metropolitan areas further reflect the cultural and historical diversity of Syria.
 For example, Damascus (the capital city) is known as the oldest continually inhabited city in the word.
 Ancient architecture usually characterises the inner city before sprawling into modern suburbs and apartment buildings.
 Roughly 60% of the population lived in urban areas before fighting caused displacement.

-While 90% of Syrians are ethnically Arab, the country is far from homogenous.
+While 90% of Syrians identify as Arab, the country also contains much ethnic diversity.
 Many Iraqis and Palestinians have immigrated and there are large ethnic minorities including Armenians, Greeks, Assyrians, Circassians, Mandeans and Turkomen.
 The largest are the Kurds of which there are roughly 2.5 million.

 Syrian society is quite hierarchical and people tend to adhere to the stratifications between social statuses.
 A person’s wealth, education and profession are the biggest class indicators.
 Trade professions or jobs that require physical labour are viewed as low-status positions.
 More deference is shown to those people who have received university degrees and work in professions that require an advanced education.
 One’s age also determines the grading of respect in social interactions.
 It is expected that in social situations elders are highly regarded and given precedence over others who are present.
 For example, one would not disagree with the opinion of an elder unless able to express their point in a very respectful manner.